gagoar/SrBuj/README.md

 SrBuj
 =

-Better Unobtrusive JavaScript Request (for Rails and jquery_ujs, twitter/bootstrap modal.js)
+Better Unobtrusive JavaScript Respond (for Rails and jquery_ujs, twitter/bootstrap modal.js)

 SrBuj comes to cure a common illness in a life of every Rails developer (maybe other kind too):
   - write the same code to rise up a modal